-- P1 The entire front setback must not be paved or concreted. - P2 Where car parking and driveways are located in the front yard, use the minimum amount of paving as practicable. - P3 Front gardens should merge with those on adjoining properties and support the landscape character of the area. - P4 Plant trees and shrubs that will hang over or through fences. - P5 Complement the existing landscape character of the street, including street planting undertaken through Council's Street Tree Strategy (refer to Part B: Section 16 Tree and Vegetation Management of the DCP). - P6 Design front gardens that will soften and complement the view of buildings from the street and surrounding properties. - P7 Do not provide medium height, dense planting around building entries.
+- P1 The entire front setback must not be paved or concreted. - P2 Where car parking and driveways are located in the front yard, use the minimum amount of paving as practicable.

+- P3 Front gardens should merge with those on adjoining properties and support the landscape character of the area. - P4 Plant trees and shrubs that will hang over or through fences. - P5 Complement the existing landscape character of the street, including street planting undertaken through Council's Street Tree Strategy (refer to Part B: Section 16 Tree and Vegetation Management of the DCP). - P6 Design front gardens that will soften and complement the view of buildings from the street and surrounding properties. - P7 Do not provide medium height, dense planting around building entries.

-3.4.8 Garbage Storage
+3.4.9 Garbage Storage

-- O1 To ensure sufficient space is provided on site for waste storage. - O2 To ensure garbage storage areas are screened from the public domain. - O3 To ensure convenient access for collection. - O4 To ensure developments are designed to maximise resource recovery through waste avoidance, source separation and recycling.
+- O1 To ensure sufficient space is provided on site for waste storage. - O2 To ensure garbage storage areas are screened from the public domain. - O3 To ensure convenient access for collection.